-The purpose of Melbourne Institute of Technology (MIT)’s School of Information Technology & Engineering Scholarship is to attract outstanding students and to encourage and nurture continuous development of talent in the field of Information Technology & Engineering.
+The purpose of Melbourne Institute of Technology (MIT)’s Academic Achievement Scholarship is to attract outstanding students and to encourage and nurture continuous development of talent in the field of Business and Information Technology and Engineering.
 The scholarship is awarded on merit basis and is available each trimester

-To receive and retain the School of Information Technology & Engineering Scholarship the applicant must:
+2.1 To be eligible to receive and retain an MIT Academic Achievement Scholarship (Scholarship) the applicant must:

-- Be an international student and enrolled as a full time student for the trimester to which the benefit applies.
-The November or summer trimester is not covered by scholarship;
+- Be an international student enrolled as a full time student in the trimester to which the benefit would apply;

-- Have achieved an average overall grade of 75.0% or more, with no individual result below 70.0% in the preceding trimester and have no fail grades recorded (no exceptions will be considered);
+- Have achieved an average overall percentage of 75.0% or more, with no individual result below 70.0% in the preceding trimester and have no fail grades recorded (no exceptions will be considered);

 - Have IELTS (academic) result with an overall score of 7.0 with no band less than 6.5.
 Documentary evidence of a current (test date within two years of date of application) IELTS certification must accompany the application;

-- Have completed at least (minimum) 2 trimesters (8 units) or as per course requirements of program at MIT;
+- Have completed at least (a minimum) of two trimesters full-time as per course requirements of the program at MIT;

 - Have a minimum attendance record of 80% in all scheduled classes;